-Attending class in LMU’s new state-of-the-art, LEED-certified Life Sciences Building and guided by LMU’s Center for Urban Resilience (CURes), students enrolled in this engaging course will explore how biology, chemistry, physics, and engineering intersect to inform urban ecologists on the ever evolving threats that face local environments.
+Attending class in LMU’s new state-of-the-art, LEED-certified Life Sciences Building, students enrolled in this engaging course will explore how biology, chemistry, physics, and engineering intersect to inform urban ecologists on the ever evolving threats that face local environments.
 This in-depth, two-week scientific adventure takes place amid the uniquely complex ecosystem of the Ballona Wetlands, a coastal estuary located just below the bluffs of LMU and the last remaining wetland in Los Angeles.
 In addition to their work in the classroom, students will experience the wetlands as a living laboratory, allowing them to observe local ecosystems while learning about the impact modern society has on them.

 Through a series of lectures, hands-on lab work, and field trips, students will have a unique opportunity to take up the urban ecology lab coat, examine the interactions between natural and social systems, and learn how they can create positive change around the environmental challenges facing their local communities.

 Cost and Session Information

 Session Dates: June 28, 2020 - July 11, 2020